rlunaro/es_corpus/README.md

 Here goes the configuration of your couchdb installation.

-*config_local.yaml - working_hours*
+*config_local.yaml - working_hours / working_hours_extract_words*

 The working_hours parameter establishes at what hour the webcrawler would be working crawling web pages.

-The hours ommited will be used by the extract_words command to get the words out of the sentences.
+On the other hand, the working_hours_extract_words parameter establishes the hours the extract_words program can work.
+In this manner, you can safely left both programs running indefinitely on the target machine, everyone starting at the scheduled hours and doing its job.

 *config_local.yaml - max_jobs*